joelguerrero/dae4cfd/README.md

 * Working but we are having a hard time improving it (aesthetics and advanced capabilities):

 	* Interactive scatter plot (**the kernel of the framework**)
+	* Interactive parallel coordinates plot

 * Plots that are already working but we need to integrate into the framework:

-  	* Pareto inspector
+  	* Pareto inspector.
-  	* Parallel coordinates plot
+  	* Histograms.
-  	* Line plots
+  	* Hexbin plot.
-  	* Area plots
+  	* Box plots - Violin plots.
-  	* Hexbin plot
+  	* Scatter plot with linear regression.
-  	* Histograms
+  	* Linear regression plots.
-  	* Tree maps
-  	* Box plots - Violin plots
+  	* Spider plots - Radar plots.
+  	* Line plots.
+  	* Area plots.
+  	* Tree maps.

 * Plots that we are testing before releasing them:

-	* Scatter plot matrix
+	* Scatter plot matrix.
-  	* Correlation plot matrix
-  	* Lattice graphs (also known as trellis graphs, small multiple plots, grid charts)
+  	* Lattice graphs (also known as trellis graphs, small multiple plots, grid charts).
-   	* Linear regression plots
-  	* Spider plots - Radar plots
+  	* Correlation plot matrix.
+  	* Key performance indicator.
-  	* Surface plots
+  	* Surface plots.
-  	* K-means clustering
+  	* K-means clustering and hierarchical clustering.
-  	* Grid/spreadsheet component
+  	* Grid/spreadsheet component.

-* Plots that we haven't implemented yet:
+* Plots that we haven't implemented yet (but we will):

-	* Crossfilters for exploring large multivariate datasets
-  	* Live streaming plots
+  	* Live streaming plots.
-  	* Geospatial data
+  	* Geospatial data.
-  	* Plot digitizer
+  	* Plot digitizer.
+  	* Sparklines.

+* Advanced features in which we are working on:
+	* Crossfilters for exploring large multivariate datasets.
-  	* Downsampling for big-data
+	* Downsampling for big-data.
+	* Interactive dashboard builder.
+	* Grid/spreadsheet for data cleaning.
+	* Data manager.
+	* Data scrapping manager.
+	* Supervised and unsupervised machine learning.
+	* Predictive analytics.
-  	* Sparklines
+	* Uncertainty quantification manager.

 &nbsp;
 &nbsp;